-Reforestation (not wildlife habitat) costs are eligible for special income tax treatment: Out-of-pocket costs are eligible for the 10% investment tax credit; in addition, they can be amortized over a seven-year period and deducted from income (seven-year amortization, sixmonth convention, straight-line depreciation).
+Reforestation (not wildlife habitat or windbreak practice) costs are eligible for special income tax treatment: Out-of-pocket costs are eligible for the 10% investment tax credit; in addition, they can be amortized over a seven-year period and deducted from income (seven-year amortization, six-month convention, straight-line depreciation).
 Assuming planting costs of \$3860.85 per acre, you could be reimbursed \$410 by Stewardship, take \$345.08 as an investment tax credit and deduct \$3450.85 in reforestation costs (saving \$966.24 in Federal taxes).
 You would also save about \$130 on your State of Colorado income taxes.
-This brings the final cost to \$2009.53 (Various branches of government would have paid 48.0% of the cost.).
+This brings the final cost to \$2009.53 per acre (Various branches of government would have paid 48.0% of the cost.).